History of Mississippi: Territory and statehood

 by American diplomat Thomas Pinckney (1750–1828) finally resulted in Pinckney's Treaty (a.k.a.
 Treaty of San Lorenzo / Treaty of Madrid) of October 1795.
 It was ratified by the American Congress sitting in the temporary Capitol of Independence Hall and adjoining Carpenter's Hall and approved / signed by first President, George Washington (1732–1799, served 1789–1797), then in the provisional federal national capital city of Philadelphia, Pennsylvania.
 It helped to settle the issues about southwest border of the United States with the colonial territory of the Kingdom of Spain and its Spanish Empire in Spanish Florida and West Florida 'and ended total exclusive Spanish control over the Mississippi River, and access at its mouth in the delta to the Gulf of Mexico along the coast.
-But despise the 1795 Treaty, Spain still continued to hamper the Americans trade in the next decade from further upstream and the states and territories in the interior of the continent, and slowing the territory's growth by harassing commercial traders.
+But despite the 1795 Treaty, Spain still continued to hamper the Americans trade in the next decade from further upstream and the states and territories in the interior of the continent, and slowing the territory's growth by harassing commercial traders.
 It restricted American trading and travel on the Mississippi River down to the river and seaport town of New Orleans, the major port on the Gulf of Mexico and Gulf Coast.
 The worsening situation between the Americans and Spanish wasn't totally resolved until almost a decade later with the huge expansive Louisiana Purchase of 1803.

 Winthrop Sargent (1753–1820, served 1798–1801), appointed first territorial governor in 1798, by second President, John Adams, (17xx-1826, served 1797+1801), proved unable to impose a code of laws.
 Not until the emergence of cotton as a profitable staple crop in 19th century, after the invention of the revolutionary machine cotton gin by Eli Whitney in the 1790s, were the riverfront areas of Mississippi developed as cotton plantations.
 These were based on slave labor and developed most intensively along the Mississippi and Yazoo rivers, bordering the lower Mississippi Delta.
 The rivers offered the best fastest routes of transportation to markets and towns / cities.

 Americans had continuing land disputes with the Spanish, even after taking control of much of this territory through the Louisiana Purchase (1803) from France.
 In 1810, the European-American settlers in parts of West Florida (of Spanish Florida) rebelled and declared their freedom from Kingdom of Spain. fourth President James Madison (1751–1836, served 1809–1817), declared that the region between the Mississippi and Perdido rivers, which included most of West Florida, had already become part of the United States under the terms of the Louisiana Purchase 1803 treaty with Napoleonic France.
 The far eastern section of the panhandle West Florida between the Pearl and Perdido rivers, known as the District of Mobile, was annexed to Mississippi Territory further north in 1812; Americans from the United States moved south and occupied Kiln, Mississippi, in 1813.